spier/plastic-api/README.md

 and response formats.
 The mockup data returned by such an API can be as realistic as you need it to be.

 It took a while to get this stack (below) to work, as there are various compatibility issues.
-As I did not want to run into this problem every time I create a mock, I created this boilerplate repo to start from.
+As I did not want to run into this problem every time I create a mock, I created this boilerplate repo.

 That being said, be careful when you upgrade either of the components of the stack!